Shepparton Corridor Upgrade

 What are the benefits?

-The Shepparton Line Upgrade will give passengers more frequent and reliable services, as well as more modern trains.
+The Shepparton Corridor Upgrade will give passengers more frequent and reliable services, as well as more modern trains.

 The stabling upgrade as part of stage one will enable a fifth daily return service between Shepparton and Melbourne in 2019.

-This stage also delivers 29 additional coach services per week between Seymour and Shepparton from May 2018, to spread services throughout the day ahead of the new train services for the line.
+This stage also delivered 29 additional coach services per week between Seymour and Shepparton in May 2018, to spread services throughout the day ahead of the new train services for the line.

-The crossing loop will provide a freight path and improve service reliability by giving trains more opportunities to pass each other.
+The crossing loop will improve service reliability by giving trains more opportunities to pass each other.

-Stage two of the Shepparton Line Upgrade will allow VLocity trains to run to and from Shepparton for the first time.
+Stage two of the Shepparton Corridor Upgrade will allow VLocity trains to run to and from Shepparton for the first time.

 The upgrades will improve the amenity and reliability of the Shepparton line and deliver up to a 20-minute travel time reduction between Melbourne and Shepparton once complete.